Spherical inspirals of spinning bodies into Kerr black holes

 Next, we integrate forward in time Eqs.~\eqref{eq:evolution_delta_r_x} for $\delta p(t)$ and $\delta x(t)$.
-The initial conditions are chosen such that the initial frequencies $\Omega_z(0)$ and $\Omega_\phi(0)$ are the same for the spinning and nonspinning cases, which gives us the initial values
+The initial conditions are chosen such that the initial frequencies $\Omega_z(0)$ and $\Omega_\phi(0)$ are the same in the spinning and nonspinning cases, giving us the initial values

 Having obtained the evolution of the orbital parameters and their linear parts, we used them to evolve the adiabatic phases $\Phi_{z,\phi \text{g}}$ using Eqs.~\eqref{eq:evolution_Phi_g} for $s_\parallel=0$ and their linear corrections $\delta \Phi_{z,\phi}$ using Eqs.~\eqref{eq:evolution_delta_Phi}.